kgretzky/evilginx2/README.md

 **Important!** If you want **evilginx2** to continue running after you log out from your server, you should run it inside a `screen` session.

+## Support

+If you want to report issues with the tool, please do it by submitting a pull request.
+Thank you!

 ## Credits

 Huge thanks to Simone Margaritelli ([@evilsocket](https://twitter.com/evilsocket)) for [bettercap](https://github.com/bettercap/bettercap) and inspiring me to learn GO and rewrite the tool in that language!